-Most certainly, this meal is not for the fainthearted as it often contains cheese, meats, pickles, sometimes even a slice of meat pie as well as bread.
-Always ask what's on offer before ordering.
+Go to almost any British pub for a taste of traditional food and you are more than likely to see a ploughman's lunch on the menu—but what exactly is it?
+Most certainly this meal is not for the salad-lover as it often contains cheese, meats, pickles, sometimes even a slice of meat pie as well as bread.
+Since there is some variation, always ask what's included before ordering.

-Today, a good Ploughman's will be cheeses of the region and at the very least British, the same for the meats and other accompaniments.
-The bread must be a thick wedge of crusty bread or a baguette, anything less will not hold up when piled high with cheese, chutney and pickles.
+Today, a good ploughman's lunch will be cheeses of the region and at the very least British—the same goes for the meats and other accompaniments.
+The bread must be a thick wedge of crusty bread or a baguette—anything less will not hold up when piled high with cheese, chutney, and pickles.

 The Modern Ploughman's Lunch

-Traditional as a Ploughman's lunch is - as described above - it has taken on a modern mantle thanks the rise of the gastro-pub in Britain.
-Gastro-pubs are those traditional pubs where the emphasis is more on the food than the drink and sociability.
+Traditional as a ploughman's lunch is, it has taken on a modern twist thanks to the rise of the gastro-pub in Britain.
+Gastro-pubs are those traditional pubs which have placed the emphasis more on the food than on the drink and sociability.
 Many gastro-pubs are now run by chefs rather than the traditional pub landlord.

-They have taken the classic Ploughman's and dressed it up with scotch eggs, pates and terrines, game and other "fancy" meat.
-Bread will now more often be a sourdough or artisan bread rather than the simple baguette.
-The emphasis on these platters will be the provenance of the ingredients, the more local to the surrounding area of the pub the better.
+Naturally, they have taken the classic ploughman's and dressed it up with scotch eggs, pates and terrines, as well as game and other "fancy" meat.
+Bread is more often a sourdough or artisan variety rather than a simple baguette.
+The emphasis on these platters has become the provenance of the ingredients—the more local the ingredients are to the surrounding area of the pub the better.